 Now more than ever, it’s important we’re all on the same page and employers are respecting our rights, so we can continue to support Albertans through this pandemic.

 REPORT IT, ASK QUESTIONS

-If your employer is not enforcing COVID-19 Stop the Spread measures, like social distancing and working from home when possible, fill out an AUPE Occupational Health and Safety Report.
+If your employer is not complying with COVID-19 orders, like mandatory masks indoors, social distancing and working from home when possible, fill out an AUPE Occupational Health and Safety Report.

 If you have questions or concerns about COVID-19 and how it affects your work, follow these steps: